kwant-project/kwant/doc/source/tutorial/tutorial1.rst

     :start-after: #HIDDEN_BEGIN_nooi
     :end-before: #HIDDEN_END_nooi

-In regular lattices, one has only very few types of different hoppings (by one lattice point in x or y-direction in the case of a square lattice considered here).
-For the square lattice, these types of hoppings are stored as a list in ``lat.nearest``, and the ``for``-loop runs over all of them.
-`~kwant.builder.Builder.possible_hoppings` takes as an argument one type of hopping (more about that in the notes below;
-details on the hopping definition will be discussed in :ref:`tutorial_spinorbit`), and generates all hoppings of this type that are possible with all the lattice points that were added before.  ``sys[sys.possible_hoppings(*hopping)] = -t`` then sets all of those hopping matrix elements at once.
+In regular lattices, hoppings form large groups such that hoppings within a group can be transformed into one another by lattice translations.
+In order to allow to easily manipulate such hoppings, an object `~kwant.builder.HoppingKind` is provided.
+When given a `~kwant.builder.Builder` as an argument, `~kwant.builder.HoppingKind` yields all the hoppings of a certain kind that can be added to this builder without adding new sites.
+When `~kwant.builder.HoppingKind` is given to `~kwant.builder.Builder` as a key, it means that something is done to all the possible hoppings of this kind.
+A list of `~kwant.builder.HoppingKind` objects corresponding to nearest neighbors in pre-defined lattices in kwant (that is `~kwant.lattice.chain`, `~kwant.lattice.square`, and `~kwant.lattice.honeycomb`) is stored in ``lat.nearest``. ``sys[lat.nearest] = -t`` then sets all of those hopping matrix elements at once.
+More detailed example of using `~kwant.builder.HoppingKind` directly will be provided in :ref:`tutorial_spinorbit`.

 The leads can be constructed in an analogous way: